Fateh-HARIR/Goldanniyatech-RD/README.md

 [//]: # (Yoann AMAR ASSOULINE - GOLDANNIYATECH)
 [//]: # (https://github.com/Goldanniyatech/Game-Development_Lab)

-# Game Dev Laboratory Overview
+# 3D Game Engines Research Overview

+⚠️ *Note: this repository is currently under heavy development and these projects or mini-games might not work (at all).
+Only a Release is intended to be used.
+Use it at your own risks* ⚠️

-This Game Dev Laboratory is a collection of various mini-games & prototypes made with multiple Game Engines, mainly for Research Purposes.
+This **Game Engine Research Laboratory** is a collection of various mini-games & prototypes made with multiple Game Engines, mainly for Research Purposes.
+My main rule is to use only Game Engines under development or *at least* under maintenance in the past two years.
+However, I want to focus on the most popular and up-to-date game engines, i.e., Godot, Unity and Unreal Engine.

 Feel free to learn or re-use this content in any of your (commercial) projects, as long as you properly credit me.

-Each element has been tested with the *version* mentioned below, and should be working right off the bat.

-## Technical Stack

-⚙️ **Godot Engine 3.5:** GDScript • Python

-⚙️ **Unity 2021.3:** C#

-⚙️ **Unreal Engine 5.0:** Blueprints • C++

-# Game Dev Laboratory Projects
+⚠️ This repository will not contain highly-detailed 3D models, but only textureless Low-Poly Models.
+The goal of this repo is to focus mainly on Gameplay scripting.

+*More info soon*